 Your student conduct record will generally contain the applicable incident report(s), meeting and decision letters, and other documents related to student conduct incidents you have been involved in while a UC San Diego student.

 Yes!
 Only certain University staff, including the Office of Student Conduct, your college Dean’s Office, and/or Residential Life Office, has access to your student conduct records.
 You may, however, sign an authorization to release your student conduct records to another person or organization (e.g. parent/guardian or Study Abroad program).

 In compliance with federal law, we keep and maintain student conduct records for seven years from the time of the incident.
-Records involving suspensions and dismissals from the University are kept and maintained permanently.
+Records involving dismissals from the University are kept and maintained permanently.